illiaN0viKov/FreakyApp/README.md

 Possibly add an option to view users with similar event interests or location-based connections.
 6. Create Own Events
 Users can host their own events and invite others, either publicly or privately.
-Event creation includes details like time, location, event capacity, etc.
+Event creation includes details like time, location, event capacity, etc. (privately or publicly).

 Some additional ideas to consider:
 Event Recommendations based on user interests, past attendance, or friend activities.
 Integration with Social Media for easy sharing and invites.
 Ratings & Reviews for events or hosts.
 Ticketing Integration for events that require tickets.
 Safety Features like verified profiles, user reviews, or reporting mechanisms.

+Tech Stack to Use to Use:
+Django (Backend)
+JS, HTML/CSS, React, typescript etc.; any tool possible.
+(Frontend) Any Data Base
+Any Deployment Strategy